yulinzhouZYL/MTIL/README.md

 ![QQ_1747044302341](https://github.com/user-attachments/assets/d6f1d07d-326e-4d50-94fb-191bff9d6143)

 **Mamba Temporal Imitation Learning (MTIL)** addresses this challenge by leveraging the **Mamba architecture**, a type of State Space Model (SSM).
 The core principle is to utilize Mamba's recurrent hidden state to **encode the entire trajectory history** into a compressed representation.
-By conditioning action predictions on this comprehensive historical context alongside current observations, MTIL can effectively disambiguate states and enable robust execution of complex, state-dependent sequential tasks that foil traditional Markovian approaches.
+By conditioning action predictions on this comprehensive historical context alongside current observations, MTIL can effectively disambiguate states and enable robust execution of complex, state-dependent sequential tasks that foil traditional Markovian approaches, achieving superior performance as detailed within the paper.
 ## Code Overview

 This codebase provides the implementation for the MTIL agent.
 Currently, it includes scripts and configurations primarily for:

 * Training MTIL policies on tasks from the **ACT dataset (ALOHA simulated tasks)**.
 * Running inference (evaluation) with trained MTIL policies on the ACT dataset tasks.
+* **Note:** Code for real-world experiments will be cleaned up and released in a future update.

 ## Installation